CoMakery/virtue-dao/README.md

 fellowship(user) = (virtue(user) / totalVirtue) * currentTotalFellowship
 ```

-## Awardable Virtue Tokens Calculation
+## Awardable Virtue Points Calculation

-Each period, each ally of the Virtue DAO receives an allocation of virtue tokens.
-They can award these generic virtue tokens to any person for a specific virtue established by the DAO.
+Each period, each ally of the Virtue DAO receives an allocation of virtue points.
+They can award these generic virtue points to any person for a specific virtue established by the DAO.

 When the DAO is deployed there is an `awardableByInitialAllyAmount`.
 This is given to initial allies each period to make sure there are always some people who can continue to recognize virtue for the DAO.
 This amount should be less than the awardable amounts people control in an active Virtue DAO.

-Each users allocation of tokens for the given period is
+Each users allocation of points for the given period is
 ```
 baseAmount( user ) = if( user is an initial ally) then awardableByInitalAllyAmount else 0

-virtueTokenallocationThisPeriod(user) =
+virtuePointallocationThisPeriod(user) =
 baseAmount + ( (virtue(user) / maxVirtue) * maxAllocation )
 ```

 # FAQs

-**Why bother having a virtue token?
+**Why bother having a virtue point?
 Why not issued a stable coin directly?**

 The intent of the Virtue DAO is to continuously fund virtuous people achieving a mission.
 Virtue points are used to calculate the proportion of funds to allocate to each ally and to control how virtue decays over time.